octue/django-gcp/docs/source/index.rst

 Lots of the maintainers of those libraries have given up or are snowed under, which we have a lot of compassion for.
-Some, like django-storages, are (admirably) maintaining a uniform API across many compute providers, whereas we don't change providers often enough to need that...
+Some, like django-storages, are (admirably) maintaining a uniform API across many compute providers, whereas we don't change providers often enough to need that, so would rather have the flexibility to do platform-specific things.

 We'll be using GCP for the foreseeable future, so can accept a platform-specific API in order to use latest GCP features and best practices.